 A: That's very cool and you may notice in the Customer Gallery that many customers modify their projects to meet their needs.
 Unfortunately, it's difficult for me to imagine how a particular modification will work unless I actually build it.
 That's prototyping, but PVC pipe is great for prototyping!
 You can assemble and disassemble a frame many times until you find a design that works for you.
 Then, lock the fittings in place with self-drilling screws.
-Furthermore, if you want to change the design months or years from now, you can still remove the screws, remove the fittings and make whatever changes you want.
+You can read more about prototyping at the Builder Academy.

 Q: Where can I find EPS or XPS?

-A: Most materials can be found at Lowes or Home Depot, or your neighborhood hardware store.
+A: Most materials can be found at Lowes, Home Depot, Menards, or your neighborhood hardware store.